benblack769/benblack769.github.io/posts/blog/cas-offinder.md

 Intel(R) UHD Graphics 620 (on laptop) | 141s | 205 b/s
 12-core, 24 thread 1920x Ryzen threadripper CPU | 350.145s | 83.2 b/s

-Note that on this input set, the performance is 10x or greater than the original cas-offinder tool all tested hardware platforms.
+Note that on this input set, the performance is 10x or greater than the original cas-offinder tool all tested hardware platforms except the popencl CPU platform.

 ### Whole program optimization